Server data from the Official MCP Registry

 Local OCR & image analysis for any MCP client — private, offline, no API keys.

-Pre-extracts text and image data locally before your AI ever sees it — cutting token usage by ~97% on real documents.
+Pre-extracts text and image data locally before your AI ever sees it — cutting token usage by ~97% on real documents and returning structured paragraphs, lines, and bounding boxes so the model can reconstruct the document into Markdown, HTML, DOCX, or any other format.
 Files never leave your Mac: no cloud API, no API keys, no network requests.

 npm install — powered by Apple Vision Framework, same engine as Live Text in Photos.app.❌ Without macos-vision-mcp: